-a. specify the purpose of and venue for the meeting; and

-b. be accompanied by a blank proxy.
+- (a) specify the purpose of and venue for the meeting; and - (b) be accompanied by a blank proxy.

-- (2) The nominee shall have regard to the convenience of those invited to attend when fixing the venue for a meeting (including the resumption of an adjourned meeting). - (3) The date of the meeting (except where the nominee is the administrator or liquidator of the company) shall not be more than twenty-eight (28) days from the date on which the nominee's report is filed with the court under regulation 2.09. - 2.15 Creditors' Consideration at a Meeting - (1) Where the nominee is inviting the creditors to consider the proposal at a meeting the notice to creditors shall also-
+- (2) The nominee shall have regard to the convenience of those invited to attend when fixing the venue for a meeting (including the resumption of an adjourned meeting). - (3) The date of the meeting (except where the nominee is the administrator or liquidator of the company) shall not later than twenty-eight (28) days from the date on which the nominee's report is filed with the court under regulation 2.09.